dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 The EF command-line tools can be used to apply migrations to a database.
 While productive for local development and testing of migrations, this approach isn't ideal for managing production databases:

-* The SQL commands are applied directly by the tool, without giving the developer a change to inspect or modify them.
+* The SQL commands are applied directly by the tool, without giving the developer a chance to inspect or modify them.
 This can be dangerous in a production environment.
 * The .NET SDK and the EF tool must be installed on production servers.

 ### [.NET Core CLI](#tab/dotnet-core-cli)